danielehc/katacoda-scenarios/vault-consul-tls/step2.md

-### Configure consul-template
+You can use consul-template in your Consul datacenter to integrate with Vault's PKI Secrets Engine to generate and renew dynamic X.509 certificates.

-Generate a token based on tls-policy
+Generate a token based on `tls-policy`.

 `vault token create -policy="tls-policy" -period=24h -orphan`{{execute T1}}